AJ199/NYC-Motor-Vehicle-Collisions-Analysis/README.md

 3. If expired or missing → makes a new API request, stores the response in cache, and returns it.
 4. If the vendor API fails (403/429/500), the server gracefully serves the last cached snapshot or fallback mock data.

+### Refresh Interval

+To balance data freshness with API rate limits, the server is designed to refresh cached data
+**no faster than every 60–120 seconds**.

+### Fallback Mechanism

+If FMP API calls fail, the app automatically serves the **most recent cached data** or **mock fallback content**
+so that users always see consistent and meaningful information.